Stress and Burnout

 Finally, try to identify your sources of stress at work.
 Make a list and evaluate each item.
 Can you eliminate or work around some of those stressors?
 It could help keep you healthy!

-Employee Assistance Office – free, confidential counseling via toll-free phone line or in person for BMC employees and eligible dependents.
+Employee Assistance Program – Free and confidential counseling via toll-free phone line or in person for BMC employess and eligible dependents.
+Brochure is available (EAP Brochure).
+(Password For BMC Employees: LMEAP).

 Integrative medicine – patients and staff are offered a variety of integrative services at no charge or for a modest fee.

-Stress Reduction and Relaxation Training Clinic in the Behavioral Medicine Department, Adult Primary Care, Boston Medical Center.
+Stress Reduction and Relaxation Training Clinic – located in the Behavioral Medicine Department, Adult Primary Care, Boston Medical Center.
 Located in Shapiro 5B.
 Please call 617-414-5951 for an appointment.

 BMC Human Resources – non-confidential services for BMC employees